sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Save "in progress" work in a personal branch

 ```
-By the way, before you do the above step, if you need to save your current unfinished work into “work in progress” branch, you do the following:
+By the way, before you do the above step, if you need to save your current unfinished work into “work in progress” branch so that you can work on that on later time, you do the following:
 -   git checkout -b wip-branch
 -   git add .
 -   git commit -m “work in progress in my lab”
 -   git push origin wip-branch --tags
 ```

--   If you have created github repository with README.md, you will experience the following problem when you do `git push origin master --tags`.
+-   If you have created github repository with `README.md`, you will experience the following problem when you do `git push origin master --tags`.
     An easy way out is `git push origin master -f --tags`